a-l-partis/SLEEC-ADAPT/README.md

 * Clone the SLEECADAPT repository

-* Select import, select the plugins and fragments wizard, and then import all components of this repository into the workspace
+* Select import, select the plugins and fragments wizard, and then import all components of the AgentAdaption directory into the workspace

 * Find the pre-existing SLEEC-TK Repository at https://github.com/UoY-RoboStar/SLEEC-TK and clone the branch fix-mvn-build